Robert William Wells: Early life and career

 Born in Winchester, Virginia, Robert William Wells read law to enter the bar in 1820.
 He was in private practice in St. Charles, Missouri from 1820 to 1821, and was a circuit attorney of the St. Charles Circuit from 1821 to 1822.
 In 1822, he designed the Missouri State Seal.
 He was a member of the Missouri House of Representatives from 1823 to 1826.
 He was the attorney general of Missouri from 1826 to 1836.

 Federal judicial service

 Wells was nominated by President Andrew Jackson on June 16, 1836, to a seat on the United States District Court for the District of Missouri vacated by Judge James H. Peck.
 He was confirmed by the United States Senate on June 27, 1836, and received his commission the same day.
+During this period of his service, Wells presided over Dred Scott v.
+Sandford on the circuit level, ruling that Scott was a slave under Missouri state law.
 Wells was reassigned by operation of law to the United States District Court for the Western District of Missouri on March 3, 1857, to a new seat authorized by 11 Stat.
 197. His service terminated on September 22, 1864, due to his death in Bowling Green, Kentucky.